jamesfrh/lunchApp_FE/README.md

 3. Mailtrap is used to test the sending of emails by the Springboot application when a user session is initiated to notify all other users about the session code.
    Steps to login to Mailtrap:
    1. Login to https://mailtrap.io/ using the google account (email: lunchapp.springboot@gmail.com, password: lunchap2024)
    2. Once Logged in, navigate to Email Testing -> My Inbox.
+In My Inbox.
-In My Inbox, you may view the emails that is being sent from the Springboot application.
+   You may view the emails that are being sent from the Springboot application when a user has created a new session, sending out the session code to all other users in the     database.

 ### Installation